vmware/vks-validated-solutions/Splunk/README.md

 kubectl apply -f namespace.yaml
 ```

-Do not replace this with Helm's `--create-namespace`: the PSA labels must exist
+Note: do not replace this with Helm's `--create-namespace`: the PSA labels must exist
 before the chart submits its workloads.

 ## 3. Set the cluster values